FREQUENTLY ASKED QUESTIONS

 Typically, there are more students requesting to live in the residence halls than we have space for.
 When all available beds have been filled and there are still students without housing, a variety of different areas are used to accommodate these students.
 In most halls this means utilizing study lounges as student rooms, converting larger double rooms to triples, or larger triple rooms to quads.
-All overflow locations on campus are secure and offer most of the same amenities as permanent locations.
-If you are assigned to a permanent location in a double w/study (larger double room) or triple/quad room, you will have a student in overflow housing placed in your room.
-When a permanent space opens up for the student in overflow housing, he or she will be able to move there.
+All overflow locations on campus are secure and offer most of the same, if not the same, amenities as permanent locations.
+If you are assigned to a permanent location in a double with a study (larger double room) or triple/quad room, you will have an additional student placed in your room due to overflow.
+When a permanent space opens up for the student in overflow housing, he or she will be able to relocate.

 Can I cancel my license agreement?

 All first year students are required to live in a residence hall, according to the Living on Campus Policy.
 If new students cancel after May 1 they are subject to a cancellation fee.
-Notify our office of your intent to cancel no later than May 1 to receive a refund of your room reservation fee.
+Notify the Residence Life Office of your intent to cancel your licence agreement no later than May 1 to receive a refund of your room reservation fee.

 What is my new mailing address?